Plans and Guidelines

 Because of the risks international travel poses during this pandemic, Ball State has developed the International Student Arrival Plan specifically for all students (new and continuing) coming to campus from an international location.
 Learn more.

-Returning to campus activities requires the implementation of various procedures to create a safe place to work and learn.
+Our continued response to the COVID-19 pandemic for Spring 2021 requires the implementation of various procedures to create a safe place to work and learn.
 Learn more.

-The David Owsley Museum of Art Re-opening Guidelines provide general safety recommendations for visitors.
+The David Owsley Museum of Art Opening Guidelines provide general safety recommendations for visitors.
 Learn more.

 The L. A. Pittenger Student Center plan provides details on services currently available for faculty, staff, students and the community.
 Learn more.